Patentrecht - X ZR 165/23 – Urteil des Bundesgerichtshofs vom 17. März 2026 – Fampiridin-SR

 (3) A tobacco sheet that is "compressed or constricted substantially transversely to the cylindrical axis of the rod”.

-T 1296/23 (Puff count/FONTEM) 18-12-2025
+Technical Boards of Appeal - T 1296/23 (Puff count/FONTEM) 18-12-2025

 Catchword: